-Therapeutic interventions are intended to help children with learning disabilities to self-regulate and be able to learn.
+Therapeutic interventions are intended to help children with learning disabilities (and those with a learning difference) to self-regulate and be able to learn.
 The core expectation is that every child is known and understood by the key people they encounter each day.
-A team approach to nurture and ELSAs (Emotional Literacy Support Assistants) offer pupils a range of adults with whom they can share any concerns, worries or barriers to their learning, access or provision.
+A team approach to nurture and ELSAs (Emotional Literacy

+Support Assistants) offer pupils a range of adults with whom they can share any concerns, worries or barriers to their learning, access or provision.